autonomousTurtle/portfolio/_pages/workshop.md

 ---
 title: Workshop
-subtitle: "Where the sausage gets made.
+subtitle: "The room where it happens.
 Behind the scenes into my workshop, my favorite tools, and must have items for robot prototyping. "
 description: Workshop behind the scenes catalog.
 featured_image: /images/workshop/workshop_feature1.png
 ---